ihammerstrom/access-checker-example/README.md

 # Security Access Verification System

-A full-stack application that helps Software Engineers verify their security access and tool profile status.
+An example of a full-stack application that helps Software Engineers verify their security access and tool profile status.
 The system checks for VPN access, production group membership, and configuration tool access, while also verifying the correct tool profile for accessing resources.

 ## Tech Stack